Police officer Policeman, policewoman, police constable

 6. Career path and progression

-With experience you may be able to apply for promotion to sergeant, and then inspector.
-The Metropolitan Police Service, 'the Met', has a different rank structure.
+With experience you may be able to apply for promotion to sergeant, inspector, chief inspector or higher.